trufflesuite/trufflesuite.com/src/docs/truffle/advanced/event-system.md

   }

 "compile:sourcesToCompile"
-  - right before the actual compilation of sources
+  - before the actual compilation of sources
   {
     sourceFileNames: [
       <string: filenames of sources to compile>,